ElementsProject/lightning/doc/lightning-close.7.md

 The default is "50%".

-*wrong_funding_txid* can only be specified if both sides have offered the "shutdown_wrong_funding" feature (enabled by the **experimental-shutdown-wrong-funding** option): it must be a transaction id followed by a colon then the output number.
+*wrong_funding* can only be specified if both sides have offered the "shutdown_wrong_funding" feature (enabled by the **experimental-shutdown-wrong-funding** option): it must be a transaction id followed by a colon then the output number.
 Instead of